View of Stonehenge from the A303 travelling west from Amesbury Image credit: Kate Fielden/Stonehenge Alliance

 - Instal traffic management measures in the local villages to deter through traffic, restrict speeds to improve safety for local residents.

 - Reclaim an inclusive solution for car free public access and enhanced enjoyment of the monument on foot, by bicycle and local bus.
-Of immediate priority to be addressed are pedestrian and cycle routes from Amesbury as well as increased frequency of bus services.
-A further action should be reviewing the use of the agricultural underpass adjacent to Vespasian’s Camp for cyclists and walkers from Salisbury.
+Of immediate priority to address are pedestrian and cycle routes from Amesbury to Stonehenge as well as increased frequency of bus services from Amesbury, Salisbury and Devizes (home of Wiltshire Museum).

-- Consider potential solutions to ‘rubber necking’ near Stonehenge Bottom e.g. trialling variable speed limits between the two Longbarrow and Countess roundabouts at peak times, or by trialling a visual barrier which avoids impacting on the archaeology and landscape e.g. camouflage fabric screen.
+- Consider potential solutions to ‘rubber necking’ near Stonehenge Bottom by trialling a landscape sensitive visual barrier e.g. camouflage fabric screen.

 - Innovative methods to discourage peak tourist travel times which could generate green travel funds for connecting shuttle buses by, for instance: